Helium flash

 Low-mass stars do not produce enough gravitational pressure to initiate normal helium fusion.
 As the hydrogen in the core is exhausted, some of the helium left behind is instead compacted into degenerate matter, supported against gravitational collapse by quantum mechanical pressure rather than thermal pressure.
 Subsequent hydrogen shell fusion further increases the mass of the core until it reaches temperature of approximately 100 million kelvins, which is hot enough to initiate helium fusion (or "helium burning") in the core.

 However, a property of degenerate matter is that increases in temperature do not produce an increase in the pressure of the matter until the thermal pressure becomes so very high that it exceeds degeneracy pressure.
 In main-sequence stars, thermal expansion regulates the core temperature, but in degenerate cores, this does not occur.
 Helium fusion increases the temperature, which increases the fusion rate, which further increases the temperature in a runaway reaction, which quickly spans the entire core.
 This produces a flash of very intense helium fusion that lasts only a few minutes, but during that time, produces energy at a rate comparable to the entire Milky Way galaxy.

 In the case of normal low-mass stars, the vast energy release causes much of the core to come out of degeneracy, allowing it to thermally expand.
 This consumes most of the total energy released by the helium flash, and any left-over energy is absorbed into the star's upper layers.
 Thus the helium flash is mostly undetectable by observation and is described solely by astrophysical models.
 After the core's expansion and cooling, the star's surface rapidly cools and contracts in as little as 10,000 years until it is roughly 2% of its former radius and luminosity.
 It is estimated that the electron-degenerate helium core weighs about 40% of the star mass and that 6% of the core is converted into carbon.

 Subflashes

 Subflashes are pulsational instabilities that occur after the main helium flash.
 They are driven by stars that do not have good convective or radiative boundaries.
 Subflashes can last several hours to days and can occur for many years with each subsequent flash generally being weaker.
 Subflashes can be detected by applying fourier transforms to the light curve data.

 Red giants

-Sakurai's Object is a white dwarf undergoing a helium shell flash.
+Sakurai's Object (bottom) is a white dwarf undergoing a helium shell flash.